animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Without a doubt, application security is extremely important, and {sdg-name} provides comprehensive support for securing both {data-store-name} clients and servers.
+Without a doubt, application security is extremely important, and Spring Data for GemFire provides comprehensive support for securing both GemFire clients and servers.

 </div>

 <div class="paragraph">

-Recently, {data-store-name} introduced a new {x-data-store-docs}/managing/security/implementing_security.html\[Integrated Security\] framework (replacing its old authentication and authorization security model) for handling authentication and authorization.
+Recently, GemFire introduced a new {x-data-store-docs}/managing/security/implementing_security.html\[Integrated Security\] framework (replacing its old authentication and authorization security model) for handling authentication and authorization.
 One of